letelescope/ascom-flat-panel/README.md

 We recommend you prototype the circuit using breadbords first.

 - This can help you choose between the +5V and +3V3 version.
-A quick "hint", don't go for to bright ouputs for LEDs as a very bright pannel is in fact not really needed when taking flats.
+A quick "hint", don't go for to bright ouputs for LEDs as a very bright panel is in fact not really needed when taking flats.
 Especially with fast optics.
-- This allows to check each component/part of the circuit independetly.
-It's always better to find a faulty resistor before it soldered on a PCB.
+- This allows to check each component/part of the circuit independently.
+It's always better to find a faulty component before it is soldered on a PCB.
 - It's always fun to prototype.

 Here is and example of what the "+5V" circuit may look like on a breadbord.